Zee Hamid

 Zee (Zeeshan) Hamid is a Canadian politician and technologist serving as the Member of the Provincial Parliament for the Milton riding in Ontario.
-A member of the Ontario Progressive Conservative Party, he currently holds the additional role of Associate Solicitor General for Auto Theft and Bail Reform.
+A member of the Ontario Progressive Conservative Party, he has been Minister of Tourism, Culture and Gaming since September 2026 and was previously Associate Solicitor General for Auto Theft and Bail Reform.

 Politics

 Early activism and community roles

 Prior to elected office, Hamid was active in local community and advisory committees in Milton.
 He served on the Milton Transit Advisory Committee and Halton’s Inter-Municipal Committee on Sustainability.
 In 2009 he ran a petition to advocate for an underpass on Derry Road in Milton.